ramomar1992/ramomar1992.github.io/Amman-Code-201/read04.md

 ## CSS Layouts

-When we take about designing a web page, it is different than designing a page to print or a poster ot any thing else.
+When designing a web page, it is different from designing a page to print or a poster to anything else.
 Web pages are flexible and can grow and shrink according to the screen's size.
-Therefore, when designing your web page, you have to know the core principles for positioning and layout your element on the  screen to appear the same way you intended before publishing your web site on all kind of devices.
-Lets start with first core concept:
+Therefore, when designing your web page, you have to know the core principles for positioning and layout your element on the screen to appear the same way you intended before publishing your website on all kinds of devices.
+Let us start with the first core concept:

 ### Blook and Inline

-To understand HTML's elements, we have to sort them acoording to how these elements appear on a wen page.
-They can appear either on a block level; meaning that they take new line and take the whole width if the screen.
+To understand HTML's elements, we have to sort them according to how these elements appear on a wen page.
+They can appear either on a block-level, meaning that they take a new line and take the whole screen width.
 You can control the width and height of this kind of element.
 Examples: p, h1, h2, div, ul, ol, and li.

 The second type is Inline level elements.
-This kind of elements appear on the same line as the previous content, and they only take the width of thier content.
-However, unlike block elements, inline elements must be converted to different dysplay type to change their size.
+These elements appear on the same line as the previous content, and they only take the width of their content.
+However, unlike block elements, inline elements must be converted to different display types to change their size.
-Examples: a , img, label, button, em , and strong.
+Examples: a, img, label, button, em, and strong.

 ### Containing elements

-It is inevatable to enclose groups of elements inside divs so it will be easier for you to position them.
-When you put a group of elements inside a div or other block level element, the outer container is called the parent element.
+We inevitably enclose groups of elements inside divs, so it will be easier for you to position them.
+When you put a group of elements inside a div or other block-level element, the outer container is called the parent element.

 ### Positions

-In CSS, There are five poisioning schemes:
+In CSS, There are five positioning schemes:

-#### Static:
+#### Static

-Static is the most basic one and it positions the elements as they originally would appear if no CSS positioning applied to the page; as how would HTML position page elements on top of one another.
-Every block level element appear on a new line pushing all other elements underneath it down.
+Static is the most basic one.
+It positions the elements as they originally would appear if no CSS positioning applied to the page, as to how would HTML position page elements on top of one another.
+Every block-level element appears on a new line pushing all other elements underneath it down.

 ```css
 /* this code was taken form Duckatt CSS book */